 When my daughter became ill, I needed help understanding what was happening with her and our family.
 I needed help coping with the overwhelming pain and grief.
 I found NAMI Franklin County where I attended a Family to Family class.
 Even though this was a fifty-mile drive home late at night for me, I couldn’t wait for each class.
 I found this class more helpful than I can describe.
 Around the table were teachers, physicians, attorneys and nurses and all of us were struggling with how to help our loved and how to cope with our emotions.

 Thanks to funding from the Delaware and Morrow County Mental Health and Recovery Services Board we moved into our own office space in December of 2016.
 Having our own office was monumental.
-We introduced three new NAMI signature programs in 2016 (Peer to Peer Classes, Ending the Silence, and BASICS Classes).
-We helped to reduce stigma and bring mental illness “Out of the Shadows” by hosting a NAMI Ohio sponsored event in downtown Delaware.
-We offered educational presentations for the community and provided family and consumer speakers for various events.
+We introduced three new NAMI signature programs in 2016 (Peer to Peer Classes, Ending the Silence, and Basics Classes).
+We helped to bring mental illness “Out of the Shadows” with a NAMI Ohio sponsored event in downtown Delaware.
+In addition, we also offered educational presentations for the community and provided family and consumer speakers for various events.

-In 2016, we met NAMI National’s reaffiliation compliance standards and were approved as a “model” small affiliate.With the hard work of our dedicated and committed volunteers we will continue to grow here in Delaware and Morrow Counties and help to improve the quality of life and ensure dignity and respect for persons with serious mental illness, and offer support to the people who love and care for them.
+In 2016, we met NAMI National’s re-affiliation compliance standards and were approved as a “model” small affiliate.With the hard work of our dedicated and committed volunteers we will continue to grow here in Delaware and Morrow Counties and help to improve the quality of life and ensure dignity and respect for persons with serious mental illness, and offer support to the people who love and care for them.